 Seeds are surface-sown or covered only slightly.
 Do not allow the soil to dry out.
 Containers should be held in warm conditions until sprouts appear, which may take anywhere from 20 to 40 days.
 Move sprouting plantings immediately to bright light conditions, such as a south-facing window.
-Support with cane or wires if the plant grows very large.

 Common name:Solanum villosum